rolandbarrera/Curriculum-as-Code/templates/pro-mode-project/instructions.md

 2. Target audience: Advanced learners with specialized needs for treating Curriculum as Code using Git
 3. Output: Enterprise-grade learning solutions (SCORM, xAPI, etc.)
 4. Quality requirements: Accessibility compliance, comprehensive review processes
+5. Any project files and folders associated with the project will be created within ./content folder at the root of this project.

 ## Advanced Features
 - **Memory Bank Integration:** AI assistants maintain context across extended development sessions